oduwsdl/raintale/docs/source/install.rst

 Enabling Raintale's Experimental Video Stories for the Raintale WUI on CentOS 8
 ```````````````````````````````````````````````````````````````````````````````

 By default, Raintale's video stories are not enabled in the Raintale WUI in CentOS 8 installs.
 Generating these stories requires ffmpeg.
 Installing ffmpeg on Ubuntu is easy.
-Installing ffmpeg on CentOS 8 requires using YUM/DNF repositories outside of those provided by CentOS, as detailed in [https://linuxize.com/post/how-to-install-ffmpeg-on-centos-8/](these instructions).
+Installing ffmpeg on CentOS 8 requires using YUM/DNF repositories outside of those provided by CentOS, as detailed in `these instructions <https://linuxize.com/post/how-to-install-ffmpeg-on-centos-8/>`_.
 Rather than force all Centos 8 Raintale administrators to go through this process, we have disabled video stories through the Raintale WUI.

 To enable them:
 1. install ffmpeg